atgu/ukbb_pan_ancestry/website/blog/2022-04-11-h2-qc-updated-sumstats.md

 tags: [sumstats, heritability, independent phenotypes, meta analysis]
 ---

+REPLACE ADDMANIFEST WITH PROPER URLS

 We are excited to report significant updates to our summary statistics and data release:

-1. We performed heritability analyses across > 16000 phenotype-trait pairs using several approaches.
+1. We performed heritability analyses across > 16,000 ancestry-trait pairs using several approaches.
 2. We developed a detailed summary statistics QC approach to prioritize the highest-quality phenotypes best suited for downstream analyses.
 3. We identified a maximally independent set of phenotypes that passed our QC filters.
 4. We recomputed summary statistics for traits that showed extremely significant p-values with standard errors of 0, now with non-zero standard errors and $\log_{10} p$-values.